TilakSanghvi/Crystal_Structure_Prediction/README.md

 # Crystal_Structure_Prediction
-Predicting a crystal structure using ML
+Predicting a crystal structure using ML and Data Preprocessing Inputs required are Atomic Number , Cohesive Energy , Valence Electrons and Period in Periodic Table